alexbishop/.dotfiles/README.md

 ## Requirement

+### Neovim

+To make the most of my neovim configuration, you should install `ripgrep` (which is used by the Telescope plugin), and `luarocks` which is needed to install the Lua lsp that my neovim config will attempt to automatically install.

+You will also need `git`, and likely a c/c++ compiler (needed for some of the treesitter and lsp plugins) installed as well (I assume this is not a problem).

 ### Nerd Font

 My configuration for `foot`, `tmux`  and `neovim` both require the terminal font to be a [Nerd Font](https://www.nerdfonts.com/) to work.
 You can get this from [here](https://github.com/ryanoasis/nerd-fonts/releases/tag/v2.3.3).
 DO NOT install version 3 of this font, it will likely not work (they updated a lot of the glyphs in version 3).